-Children Looked After from age 3 years and 1 term are entitled to Early Years Pupil Premium Plus, which is currently £300 per year, when in attendance at a pre-school, nursery class or day care provision.
+Children in Care from age 3 years are entitled to Early Years Pupil Premium Plus, which is currently 62 pence per eligible child per hour (up to £353 per year) when in attendance at a pre-school, nursery class or day care provision.
 This funding is allocated by the respective Local Authority where the setting is based.